+Internal waste transfer

+Waste stored within the building will be stored in discrete locations across the building – bins will be located against columns or within kitchenette’s.
+No waste will be temporarily stored in stairwells or communal corridors and that locations will be checked against the fire plan for access and egress.

 General waste

 Non-recoverable waste streams will be colour coded and clearly labelled to help waste producers and the FM team responsible for transferring the waste to the waste room to ensure that they place waste in the correct storage units.